History of Fleet services

 In 1977 Egon Ronay said he found the building design created a pleasant atmosphere, but it was ruined by very slow service with long queues.

-The BBC Domesday website suggests that in 1986, 60% of the services's trade happened on the westbound side.
+The BBC Domesday website suggests that in 1986, 60% of the service area's trade happened on the westbound side.

-In the early 1990s, Sweet Delights and Shirt Factor were removed.
+Sweet Delights and Shirt Factor were removed in the 1990s.

-On 29 March 1995, McDonald's opened the UK's first McDonald's restaurant on the motorway network on the northbound side.
+McDonald's opened the UK's first McDonald's restaurant on the motorway network at the northbound service area on 29 March 1995.
 This partnership was part of Forte's efforts to recreate the high streets, though it operated under a long-term lease and not the franchise agreements that would become common in the 21st century.
 Welcome Break had hoped to roll this out nationwide, but that plan was interrupted when the company was taken over by Granada, who rolled out their own Burger King franchises instead.

-In 2004, Good Housekeeping rated the services as one star, complaining of its "dirty car park", "old buildings" and "terrible" food.
+Good Housekeeping rated the service area as one star during their 2004 review, complaining of its "dirty car park", "old buildings" and "terrible" food.

 Some time after this, things were moved around again.
 The gents toilets were moved next to the ladies, The Red Hen became a Primo Lounge and the shop became WHSmith.
 Next, the Primo Lounge became a large Starbucks, and the old coffee shop became a Waitrose.